benhsz/parless/steps-to-implement.md

           1
           (* n (factorial (sub1 n)

-Note: it will take some experimenting to figure out the editor behaviour.
+Note: it will take some experimenting to figure out the editor behavior.
 Is it necessary to visualize those pile-ups again if the user wishes to edit the code, or can always hide them at all times?
 If not, they would have to re-appear with the presence of a mouse or text cursor.

 Also, if some closing parentheses are on their own line, it may be best to not hide them.
-Or maybe just show one instead of all of them.

 # Step 3

 Provide visual cues to point out atypical indentation.

 This is in preparation for the next step.

 It could be as simple as just having arrows to point it out, such as →

 For example